qitta/libhugin/docs/architecture/architecture.rst

     :width: 100%

 Libhugin is divided into two parts.
-A :ref:`core` and a :ref:`analyze` part.
+A :ref:`harvest` and a :ref:`analyze` part.
 Both parts are modular and may be extended by plugins.

-.. _core:
+.. _harvest:

-libhugin core
+libhugin harvest
 =============

-The libhugin core part is responsible for fetching movie and person metadata from different webservices like
+The libhugin harvest part is responsible for fetching movie and person metadata from different webservices like

     * `The Movie Database <http://www.themoviedb.org/documentation/api>`_